gtegner/lava/README.md

 An explanation of the parameters follows below:
 ```
 model-name: prefix of the directory to save the model

 dataset: one of [mass-spring, fitz, vanderpol, pendulum, sine]

 model: one of ['lava', 'maml', 'vr-maml', 'metamix', 'vfml', 'llama']

 steps: Number of steps to perform in the inner-loop update

-adaptation: One of ['full', 'conditional', 'head'] which considers updating all parameters (MAML), using conditioning (CAVIA) or only updated the last layer (ANIL)
+adaptation: One of ['full', 'conditional', 'head'] which considers updating all parameters (MAML), using conditioning (CAVIA) or only updated the last layer (ANIL).
+Currently LAVA does not suppport the adaptation over the full parameters.

 context-dim: Dimensions to using conditioning (adaptation == 'conditional'), ignored otherwise

 support-size: Number of samples in the support-data
 ```